Rapha0elf3/Rapha0elf3/README.md

 ## Hi there!
 Welcome to my profile

-My name is Raphael and i am current studying Sistems Development at Senai.
+My name is Raphael and i am current studying Systems Development at Senai.
 I always have liked computers and programming is satisfactory for me, so I decided to take a step further and do a tecnical course about it.

 <br>